noahweasley/Node-User-Settings/README.md

 // using only preferenceFileName, it is required for you to input the full path to the file

 const settings = require("node-user-settings")({
+  /* useElectronStorage can be left blank, it defaults to true */
+  useElectronStorage: true,
+  /* electronFilePath can be left blank.
+Defaults to  path.join("User", "Preferences", "Settings.json")*/
+  electronFilePath: "a/valid/file/path/to/a/settings/file",
-  /* this is the recommended path to persist preference */
+  /* this is the recommended path to persist preference.
+Will be ignored if useElectronStorage is set */
   preferenceFileName: join(app.getPath("userData"), "User", "Preferences", "Settings.json")
 });
 ```